 5. Consider a limited-pay term plan

 You can save a substantial sum on your total premium outgo with limited-pay options.
 Such strategies allow you to pay off your premiums early.
-Your life cover continues for the entire term of your policy.
-For example, if you are 35 years old and you buy a 25 years' term plan, with a premium payment term of 10 years, you can finish paying all your instalments by the age of 45.
+Your life cover1 continues for the entire term of your policy.
+For example, if you are 35 years old and you buy a 25 years term plan, with a premium payment term of 10 years, you can finish paying all your instalments by the age of 45.
 Yet, your policy benefits will continue until you turn 60.
 This facility reduces your liabilities in your advanced age while ensuring sufficient protection for your family.

 You can choose your premium payment term according to your finances.
 Reliable insurance providers can provide options that help you save up to 65% on your premium cost.
 This option is also apt if you are unsure about your capacity to continue the payments to the full policy term.